AlgyJr/ios_guides/Table-View-Guide.md

 There are several ways the `UITableViewCell` itself can respond to a selection event.
 The most basic is setting the [`selectionStyle`][cellselectionstyle].
-In particular, the value `.None` can be useful here&mdash;though you should set the flag [allowsSelection][allowsselection] on your `UITableView` if you wish to disable selection globally.
+In particular, the value `.none` can be useful here&mdash;though you should set the flag [allowsSelection][allowsselection] on your `UITableView` if you wish to disable selection globally.